yaikobzeray/dev-journal/activity_log.md

 Implemented async FastAPI routes using asyncio.
 Non-blocking I/O makes a huge difference for high-traffic APIs.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Tuesday, 06 August 2024 — Entry 5

+Explored Flutter Navigator 2.0 for declarative routing.
+More complex than Navigator 1.0 but much more powerful.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*